IATI/IATI-Developer-Documentation/ssot/proposal.rst

 the schemas.

 The downside of our approach is that it is harder to track the development between repositories.
-Github issues are assoiated with the appropriate repositories.
+GitHub issues are assoiated with the appropriate repositories.
 Whilst this provides a useful grouping, it an be difficult to see all issues at once.
 To help with this problem, we have `a page on the dashboard
 <http://dashboard.iatistandard.org/milestones.html>`__ which links to the